Honoring Carol Gill, leader in disability studies

 “Yes, we have learned something important about life from being Disabled that makes us unique yet affirms our common humanity,” Gill said.
 “We refuse any longer to hide our differences.
 Rather, we will explore, develop and celebrate our distinctness and offer its lessons to the world.”

-A fund to advance work in disability culture, identity and ethics has been established in memory of Carol and her husband, Larry Voss, in the Department of Disability and Human Development at the University of Illinois Chicago.
-In lieu of flowers, donations may be made to the fund online at: https://yourgift.uic.edu/Gill or via check payable to the University of Illinois Foundation; in memo or cover note indicate “UIC Dr. Carol J Gill Disability Ethics Memorial Fund” and mail to: PO Box 734500, Chicago, IL 60673-4500.
+A fund to advance work in disability culture, identity and ethics has been established in the UIC Department of Disability and Human Development to honor Carol and her husband, Larry Voss.
+In lieu of flowers, donations may be made to the fund online at: https://yourgift.uic.edu/Gill or via check payable to University of Illinois Foundation; in memo or cover note indicate “UIC Dr. Carol J Gill Disability Ethics Memorial Fund” and mail to: PO Box 734500, Chicago, IL 60673-4500